Cray-HPE/docs-csm/upgrade/1.2/Stage_0_Prerequisites.md

                          --preserve-existing-subnet-for-cmn external-dns
 ```

-- NOTE: A detailed review of the migrated/upgraded data (using vimdiff or otherwise) for production systems and for systems which have many add-on components (UAN, login nodes, storage integration points, etc...) is strongly recommended.
-Particularly, ensure subnet reservations are correct to prevent any data mismatches.
+- NOTE: A detailed review of the migrated/upgraded data (using `vimdiff` or otherwise) for production systems and for systems which have many add-on components (UAN, login nodes, storage integration points, etc.) is strongly recommended.
+Particularly, ensure that subnet reservations are correct in order to prevent any data mismatches.

 Upload migrated SLS file to SLS service: